gvwilson/sensibleadventures/short-stories/litany.md

 the gray winter drizzle didn't bother him.
 Even the headlines playing in the streetcar's windows couldn't burst his mood.

-But the trio of black SUVs on the street outside the house did.
+But the trio of black SUVs on the street outside the house could.
-His phone bleebled as he approached to warn him that he was entering an active law enforcement zone and could be subject to fines, imprisonment, or both if he didn't–
+His phone bleebled as he approached to warn him that he was entering an active law enforcement zone and could be subject to fines, imprisonment, or both if he didn't---

 He didn't.
 "What's happened?